bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^28^ “But you are those who have continued with me in my trials. ^29^ I confer on you a kingdom, even as my Father conferred on me, ^30^ that you may eat and drink at my table in my Kingdom.
 You will sit on thrones, judging the twelve tribes of Israel.”

 ^31^ The Lord said, “Simon, Simon, behold, Satan asked to have all of you, that he might sift you as wheat, ^32^ but I prayed for you, that your faith wouldn’t fail.
-You, when once you have turned again, establish your brothers.”^^
+You, when once you have turned again, establish your brothers.”^a^
-^[22:32 The word for “brothers” here may be also correctly translated “brothers and sisters” or “siblings.”]
+^a^[**22:32** The word for “brothers” here may be also correctly translated “brothers and sisters” or “siblings.”]

 ^33^ He said to him, “Lord, I am ready to go with you both to prison and to death!”